 A recent panel sponsored by the League of Women Voters of Buffalo Niagara (LWVBN) highlighted the importance of state and local government and the fiscal challenges they face.
 As a member of the LWVBN’s local government committee, I and my fellow committee members helped to organize the event, titled, Scaling the Fiscal Cliff: The Post-Pandemic Challenges for Local Governments.

-The panel featured leading experts on fiscal challenges of municipal government.
+In addition, the panel featured leading experts on fiscal challenges of municipal government.
 Dr. Mildred Warner, a professor in the Department of City and Regional Planning at Cornell University, is an international expert on municipal responses to fiscal stress.
 She likened the pressures faced by local governments as being caught in a tightening vice of environmental pressures and state-level policies.
 Rather than resorting to austerity measures, her research finds that local governments engage in pragmatic municipalism – a balanced approach aimed at protecting services.

 Dr. Gregory Rabb offered his own perspective as a “pracademic” – an academic with real world practical experience.
 Rabb was a member of the Jamestown City Council and is chairman of the Jamestown Board of Public Utilities.
 Rabb spoke, passionately at times, of the problems confronting small and mid-sized cities, and the City of Jamestown, in particular.

-Warner had raised the analogy of death by a thousand cuts to describe local government realities; Rabb fleshed out for the audience some of the biggest challenges faced by cities, including the high rates of property tax exemptions, union contract obligations, inter-municipal taxation, and state level policies, including outmoded formulas for calculating state aid.
+Also, Warner had raised the analogy of death by a thousand cuts to describe local government realities; Rabb fleshed out for the audience some of the biggest challenges faced by cities, including the high rates of property tax exemptions, union contract obligations, inter-municipal taxation, and state level policies, including outmoded formulas for calculating state aid.

 Perspectives on the fiscal picture for Western New York’s two biggest municipal units – Erie County and the City of Buffalo – was provided by investigative journalist Geoff Kelly who writes for the weekly Investigative Post.
 Kelly explained the pre-pandemic status in which Buffalo had survived a fiscal crisis and emerged from under the oversight of a hard fiscal control board and had built up reserves before spending them down again to a new point of crisis.
 He compared the latest round of federal stimulus targeting state and local governments as a “lifeline” for the City of Buffalo.
 But, as Kelly explained, the money does come with conditions and limitations; what those limitations are and what the money can be used for will depend on additional federal clarification.